Making Decisions

 Outcomes

-When search time is exhausted without finding a solution that meets your threshold, three paths become available:
+When search time is exhausted without finding a solution that meets the threshold, three paths become available:

 The distinction between these outcomes matters.
 Settling is choosing an inadequate solution under pressure.
 Pivoting is intelligently reformulating based on new information.
 Accepting failure is recognizing when the cost of any solution exceeds the benefit.